eemokey/eemokey.github.io/_projects/1_project.md

  Highlights can be found below (in the order of how sore my writing arm was after).

- Full review material can be found in my linked google drive <a href="https://getbootstrap.com/docs/4.4/layout/grid/">here</a>.
+ All of my review materials can be found in my linked google drive <a href="https://getbootstrap.com/docs/4.4/layout/grid/">here</a>.

 <div class="row">